GyorgyRotter/haskell_ncurses/README.md

 ## How to build and run

-To comlipe, link and run just use
+To compile, link and run just use

 ```bash
 make